Tennis: Greatest male players

 The Agassi–Sampras rivalry showcased the two best players in the 1990s.
 Sampras had a precise and powerful serve while Agassi was considered to be one of the best service returners in the history of the game.
 By the early 2000s, Pete Sampras had won a then-record of 14 Grand Slam titles which was by far the most among his contemporaries.
 Sampras also held the record for most weeks at No. 1 with 286 until it was broken a decade later by Federer and Djokovic after that.
 Andre Agassi was the first player to complete the Career Grand Slam on all modern three surfaces (hard, grass, and clay courts) as previous winners of Grand Slam tournaments played in an era of grass and clay only (Rod Laver and Ken Rosewall also won major Pro tournaments on the three surfaces).
-Agassi also is the only player to win all four Grand Slam titles along with the year-end championships and the olympics.
+Agassi was also the first player to win all four Grand Slam titles along with the year-end championships and the Olympics which is known as the Career Super Slam; an accomplishment only achieved by one other player, Novak Djokovic.
 Both Sampras and Agassi are regarded to be among the greatest players of all time.

-By the early twenty-first century, the 'Big Three' of Roger Federer, Rafael Nadal and Novak Djokovic have dominated men's singles tennis for two decades, collectively winning 66 major singles tournaments; Djokovic with an all-time record 24 titles, Nadal with 22 and Federer with 20.
+By the early twenty-first century, the 'Big Three' of Roger Federer, Rafael Nadal and Novak Djokovic dominated men's singles tennis for two decades, collectively winning 66 major singles tournaments; Djokovic with an all-time record 24 titles, Nadal with 22 and Federer with 20; consisting of Djokovic's record 10 Australian Opens, Nadal's record 14 French Opens, and Federer's record 8 Wimbledons.
 They have been ranked as world No. 1s in singles for a total 947 weeks (equivalent to 18 years); Djokovic for a record 428 weeks, Federer for 310, and Nadal for 209.
+Both Nadal and Djokovic have matched Agassi's accomplishment of the Career Golden Slam.
+Djokovic is the only player in singles to have won all of the Big Titles over the course of his career.